-This isn’t coming out of nowhere.
-I’ve been writing more these last few years.
-Around 2012 I started writing with real reliability in my personal journal.
-The rise of notetaking apps was the difference.
-Before then I’d occasionally make an entry on paper, probably in a Moleskin notebook.
-Always short, they’d start off in neat(-ish) block script, but quickly devolve into barely legible scribbles.
+I’ve been writing more and more for own reflection and mental health these last few years.
+Advise I wish I could give a much younger self.
+Around 2012 I started writing with real consistency in my personal journal.
+The rise of note taking apps made the difference.
+Before then I’d occasionally make an entry in a paper notebook.
+Always short, they’d start off in neat block script but quickly devolve into barely legible scribbles.

 Typing meant I actually got my thoughts down before my hand cramped up or I stopped caring.
 Either way it was text entropy before.
 Also, not using a word processor meant I wasn’t distracted by features or the confines of 8.5x11" formats.
 Good stuff.

 Around that time I also made a change in my main gig.
 I moved from IT where all my writing was technical and procedural to a marketing department.
 Writing copy for brochures and the web is a whole different business from how-to guides.
 Before I answered how, now I was answering why.
 Totally different and it made me a better writer.

 So, thinking about the coming year for a moment.
 My friend Marc Barker suggested less planning, more goal making.
 In the simple words, my goal for 2018 is to diversify my creative practice.
 I need to expand my creative output to include things well beyond a few painting styles.